Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 This elusive creature, purported to be a massive, ape-like being, has been the subject of numerous sightings, folklore, and debates among scientists and enthusiasts alike.

-The origin of the Bigfoot legend can be traced back to the indigenous cultures of North America, where stories of large, hairy creatures dwelling in the remote forests have been passed down through generations.
+The origin of the Bigfoot legend can be traced back to the indigenous cultures of North America, where stories of large, hairy creatures dwelling in remote forests have been passed down through generations.

 However, it wasn’t until the late 19th century that Bigfoot began to gain widespread attention in Western society.
 Since then, countless reports of encounters with this mysterious being have emerged from various regions across the continent.